Ali-Dabiri/Portfolio_Python-Django/News_Pipeline/Reuters_Scraper/Reuters_Gold_News_Search/README.md

 ```

 The script will:
-1. Open the Reuters search page for "commodity gold."
+1. Navigate to the Reuters search page for "commodity gold."
-2. Handle cookie consent and pop-up windows.
+2. Manage cookies and dismiss pop-ups.
-3. Scroll through the page to load news articles.
+3. Scroll through pages, navigate to the next page, and gather article titles.
-4. Extract article titles from multiple pages.
-5. Save the extracted data to `Reuters_Gold_News_Search_Data.csv`.
+4. Save extracted data from multiple pages into `Reuters_Gold_News_Search_Data.csv`.

 ## Project Structure
-- `Reuters_Gold_News_Search.py`: The main script for scraping Reuters.
+- `Reuters_Gold_News_Search.py`: The main script for scraping Reuters across multiple pages.
-- `Reuters_Gold_News_Search_Data.csv`: The output file with URL, page title, and extracted news titles.
+- `Reuters_Gold_News_Search_Data.csv`: Output file containing page URL, title, and news article titles.

 ## Output
 The extracted news titles are saved in a CSV file with the following columns:
-- **URL Address**: URL of the Reuters search page.
+- **URL Address**: The URL of each Reuters page.
 - **Page Title**: Title of the Reuters page.
-- **News Title**: Titles of the news articles found on the page.
+- **News Title**: Titles of news articles extracted from each page.

 ## License
 This project is licensed under the MIT License.